-Urusai is not just used to tell someone to stop making noise, but it can show irritation with some dripping noise, neighboring sound, construction and others.
-In addition urusai can also show irritation for something that does not literally make a sound, for example, an insistent person can be called urusai.
+Urusai is not only used to tell someone to stop making noise, but can show irritation with some leaking noise, neighbor noise, construction and others.
+In addition, urusai can also show irritation at something that does not literally make a sound, for example, an insistent person can be called an urusai.

-Another very popular way of asking for silence is by using the word shizukani [静かに] that expresses the desire for something calm, silent, peaceful and soft.
+Another very popular way of asking for silence is using the word shizukani [静かに] which expresses a desire for something calm, quiet, peaceful and smooth.
 This expression is often used to ask for silence or to be quiet.
-This is the most formal and polite form in existence, teachers often use them to tell students to shut up.
+This is the most formal and polite way there is, teachers often use them to tell students to shut up.

-Teachers often use the polished version shizuka ni kudasai shite [静かにして下さいー] or simply shizukanishite.
-You can also use other phrases that convey the idea of "Shut your damn mouth" which I will list below:
+Teachers often use the polished version shizuka ni shite kudasai [静かにして下さいー] or simply shizukanishite.
+You can also use other phrases that convey the idea of “Shut your damn mouth” that I will list below:

 - [お前に言われる筋合いはない] omaeni iwareru sujiai ha nai